treezy254/S-editor/README.md

 Click on the scrim for editing
 You will be redirected to a new page
 On the page you will be present by a text editor and two (record and save) buttons.
+Click start recording and start typing code on the text editor.